-Reaction time: Where does it all start?
+Reaction time: where does it all start?

+So what is reaction time?
 Our reactions are determined and controlled by our nervous system: The central nervous system (consisting of the spinal cord and brain) and the peripheral nervous system.
 Imagine our Free Athlete and professional biker, Steffi, in the following situation: She’s riding a mountain bike downhill and recognizes an obstacle in her way, which she now has to dodge.
 This signal goes from her visual sensors through the afferent sensorial neurons to the brain.
 These signals – also called electric impulses – are processed by the central nervous system and following this, a decision is made.
 Steffi‘s brain has assessed the situation and made the decision to steer to the right, since it’s flat and therefore the safer option to avoid the obstacle easily.
 The signal from the brain then goes through the efferent motoric neurons, which are connected to the muscles required to execute the instruction.
 You can probably imagine that when Steffi is travelling downhill at a rapid pace, this needs to happen fast.
 How fast?
 100 meters per second: this would mean 10 seconds per kilometre, to be precise.

 If you’re thinking right now: “I can’t even imagine how fast that is, but I know my reactions are not that fast” – don’t sweat it.
 Below you’ll find out how to speed things up.

-Reaction and reflex – the difference
+Reactions and reflexes – the difference

 Is there actually a difference between a reaction and a reflex?
 Our evolution equipped us with reflexes, which are used to protect us from things that can harm us.
 Reflexes are usually involved in a negative feedback loop, and act to help return the body to its normal functional stability.
 Since they need to happen faster than an actual reaction, the signals go directly through the spinal cord and do not involve our brain.
 In contrast, our reactions need to be processed through the brain first.
 While this is more time consuming, it makes more fine motoric movements possible.